fwhaslam/RobotMinds/README.md

 ## History ( latest first )

+2022/08/25 = First draft on a resnet version of horse2zebra cyclegan.
+It is pretty bad.

 2022/08/22 = pulling load_video from example_load_video into toolkit

 2022/08/21 = Rewriting cartoon classifier using functional api.